-Notice of availability will be displayed at the following locations: HUDPS Homepage, emailed distribution communication will be sent to the HU Campus Community and a push notification will be sent through the Bison Safe mobile application.
+Notice of availability will be displayed at the following locations: HU DPS Homepage, emailed distribution communication will be sent to the HU Campus Community and will be accessible through the Bison Safe mobile application.
 The Clery Act statistics published in this ASR report will also be provided to the Department of Education electronically.
-The full text of this report is posted on our website at https://publicsafety.howard.edu/resources/hudps-annual-security-fire-safety-reports.
+The full text of this report is posted on our website at https://publicsafety.howard.edu/resources/HU DPS-annual-security-fire-safety-reports.
 To request a hardcopy of this report, please visit the HU-DPS Headquarters at 2244 10th Street, NW, Second Floor, Washington, D.C.
-20059, or call (202) 806-1132.
+20059, or call (202) 236-0170.